-This was when we moved to our own managed dedicated server network – which means incredible reliability and speed.
-In effect, we can offer our customers all the advantages of a private server without the costs.
+This was when we moved to our own managed dedicated server network – which meant incredible reliability and speed.
+In effect, we could offer our customers all the advantages of a private server without the costs.
 We also started to be very active in the charity sphere around this time, with a great deal of emphasis on accessibility.

 2003 – 4